 GVEA’s fuel mix is diverse.
 In addition to our fuel supply of coal, oil and natural gas-fired power, renewable power generation is also utilized.

 In 2005, GVEA’s Board adopted a Renewable Energy Pledge calling for ten percent of our system peak load to come from renewable energy by the end of 2007.

 We met our 2007 goal through a combination of:

-The challenge doesn’t end here.
-We just closed in on our second goal – 20 percent of peak load by 2014.
-The Eva Creek Wind project helped us achieve this goal without negatively impacting members' rates.
+The challenge didn’t end there.
+We met our second goal – 20 percent of peak load – in 2014.
+The Eva Creek Wind project helped achieve this goal without negatively impacting members' rates.

-In addition to Eva Creek Wind, GVEA purchases all of the wind power generated by the Delta Wind Farm, located outside of Delta Junction under the 2 MW Experimental Power Sales Agreement.
+In addition to Eva Creek Wind, GVEA purchases all of the wind power generated by Alaska Environmental Power (AEP), located outside of Delta Junction, under the 2-MW Experimental Power Sales Agreement.